-This statistic shows the global mobile payment transaction volume from 2010 to 2013 with a forecast for 2017.
-The worldwide mobile payment volume in 2012 was 163.1 billion US dollars and is expected to grow to 721.4 billion U.S. dollars in 2017.
+mobilThis statistic shows the global mobile payment transaction volume from 2015 to 2019.
+The worldwide mobile payment volume in 2015 was 450 billion U.S. dollars and is expected to surpass 1 trillion U.S. dollars in 2019.

-Aside from physical goods, other strong drivers of mobile spending are digital content or event tickets.
+Aside from physical goods, other strong drivers of mobile spending are digital content such as mobile games or event tickets.
 With the increasing affordability of media downloads and streaming, online stores such as Google Play or Apple’s iTunes are able to generate revenue through digital media sales.
 It is common for mobile gaming apps to generate part of their revenue through virtual content and item sales.
 Chat apps such as LINE or Kakaotalk have begun to monetize through the sales of stickers and games, all of which are paid through the mobile device they are running on.